mfriedrichs10/mfriedrichs/README.md

 In all three algorithms, model accuracy increases significantly as additional features are added, peaking after approximately 5-10 features. <br>
 The Logistic Regression and Random Forest learning algorithms maintain this level of accuracy with relatively minor fluctuations until all 44 features have been processed. <br>
 The accuracy scores for the K Nearest Neighbour algorithm however, begin to drop after approximately 20 features have been added in each of the three feature sets. <br>
+Based on these results, there is no significant benefit to keeping all 44 features, and in the case of the KNN algorithm, it is actually detrimental.<br>
-Based on these results, each dataset will be reduced to the top 20 features, and all future machine learning will be conducted with this data.
+Each dataset will be reduced to the top 20 features determined by the feature selection algorithms, and all future machine learning will be conducted with this data.